-In particular, and without limiting the generality of the foregoing, the term "resource" does not equate to the term "reserves".
+In particular, and without limiting the generality of the foregoing, the term "resource" does not equate to the term "reserves."
 The requirements of NI 43-101 for identification of "reserves" are not the same as those of the SEC, and reserves reported in compliance with NI 43-101 may not qualify as "reserves" under SEC standards.
 Under U.S. standards, mineralization may not be classified as a "reserve" unless the determination has been made that the mineralization could be economically and legally produced or extracted at the time the reserve determination is made.

-The SEC's disclosure standards normally do not recognize information concerning "measured mineral resources", "indicated mineral resources" or "inferred mineral resources" or other descriptions of the amount of mineralization in mineral deposits that do not constitute "reserves" by U.S. standards, in documents filed with the SEC.
+The SEC's disclosure standards normally do not recognize information concerning "measured mineral resources." "indicated mineral resources" or "inferred mineral resources" or other descriptions of the amount of mineralization in mineral deposits that do not constitute "reserves" by U.S. standards, in documents filed with the SEC.
 In addition, resources that are classified as "inferred mineral resources" have a great amount of uncertainty as to their existence and great uncertainty as to their economic and legal feasibility.
-It cannot be assumed that all or any part of an "inferred mineral resource" will ever be upgraded to a higher category.
-Under Canadian rules, estimated "inferred mineral resources" may not generally form the basis of feasibility or pre-feasibility studies.
+It cannot be assumed that all or any part of an "inferred mineral resources" may not generally form the basis of feasibility or pre-feasibility studies.
+Investors are cautioned not to assume that all or any part of an "inferred mineral resource" will ever be up and the basis of feasibility or pre-feasibility studies.
 Investors are cautioned not to assume that all or any part of an "inferred mineral resource" exists or is economically or legally mineable.